 - USD 1 Trillion investments for infrastructure sector projected during 2012-17

-- USD 650 Billion investments in urban infrastructure estimated over next 20 years.
+- USD 650 Billion investments in urban infrastructure estimated over the next 20 years.

 - 100% Foreign Direct Investment (FDI) permitted through the automatic route for townships, cities.